buhrmi/open-core/README.md

 # open-core/network

-The Open Core Network is basically the same as [Stellar](http://www.stellar.org) but it
+Open Core is basically the same as [Stellar](http://www.stellar.org) but it

 - does not have a native currency
 - does not have a central authority